Publisher: MTV Games, EA

-On to the guitar, it is also now wireless, with a wood-type texture on the next (instead of that ugly plastic) and the buttons are a little further apart so you can feel which button you’re hitting.
+On the guitar, it is also now wireless, with a wood-type texture on the next (instead of that ugly plastic) and the buttons are a little further apart so you can feel which button you’re hitting.
 For some reason, the bottom buttons are still the same and I still find these useless.
-The microphone is a little bit lighter, but otherwise, I found no difference from this than the original.
+The microphone is a little bit lighter, but otherwise, I found no difference between this and the original.
 While all the hardware is well designed it’s also more solid, stable, and more responsive.

 On to the game now, when you start the game up you’ll notice a nicer menu, more modes, and a longer World Tour.
 The first mode you’ll want to try is the training mode (if you haven’t played Rock Band before), but there is also the new drum trainer mode.
 You can work on your rhythm or just hit along to your own songs via the Xbox Guide which I found fun and great.
 I know a lot of people tap things to their favorite songs so now you really can while choosing several different drum set sound schemes.
 When you pop into the World Tour you’ll notice there’s a venue in almost every city in the world it seems.
 I bought this game in February and it’s now June and I still haven’t finished the World Tour (and I play several setlists every day).

 While the fan, setlist, and star system are still intact with a new manager element added.
 You can hire new managers that gain you extra fans, cash, or something along those lines.
 While there are 25-30 cities in the game there are at least 2-3 songs plus 3-5 setlists in each city.
-By the time I got around to unlocking the hidden cities (including the endless setlist which is an 84 song marathon), I had thirty million fans and over 2,500 stars.
+By the time I got around to unlocking the hidden cities (including the endless setlist which is an 84-song marathon), I had thirty million fans and over 2,500 stars.
 Yes, that is A LOT of playing and the World Tour is actually almost impossible to beat.
 The best part about Rock Band is the multiplayer and Rock Band 2 adds some greatness to it with a few new modes.

 There is now (the long-awaited) Band World Tour so you can take your whole band through the World Tour and complete it that way.
 While the other modes are still here (Tug of War, Band Duel, Co-Op) nothing else has changed.
 There are some other cool modes such as “Never Fail” and “Break Neck Speed” these are cool modifiers for people who are really bored.
 On to customization, there are more items including the new Thrifty section, but everything else is the same.
 The graphics are exactly the same, and customizing hasn’t changed.
 You can create a band logo, but it’s not any deeper than you’re familiar with.
 Now my favorite feature about the game is you can import songs from Rock Band 1 into the game (for a $5 fee of course), but this is well worth it.